Dan Spivey: The Skyscrapers (1989–1990)

-1991
+Various storylines (1991)

 With Sid Vicious being part of the Four Horsemen, the Skyscraper reunion was short-lived.
-Instead, Spivey started to focus on his singles career in WCW, challenging WCW U.S. Champion "The Total Package" Lex Luger at the February 24, 1991 PPV WrestleWar.
+Instead, Spivey started to focus on his singles career in WCW, challenging WCW United States Heavyweight Champion Lex Luger at the February 1991 pay-per-view WrestleWar '91.
 Spivey did not win the title, although he continued to receive opportunities during house shows in March 1991.
 However, he would not receive another high-profile title opportunity on television while with the company.
 In April, he found himself teaming with various combinations of the Four Horsemen and reunited with manager Teddy Long.
-In May he formed a short-lived tag-team with The Angel of Death (Dave Sheldon), the duo making their debut on the June 6 edition of WCW Pro and defeating Larry Santo and Keith Hart.
+In May he formed a short-lived tag-team with The Angel of Death, the duo making their debut on the June 6 edition of WCW Pro and defeating Larry Santo and Keith Hart.
+On May 19 at the SuperBrawl I pay-per-view, Spivey defeated Ricky Morton.

-On May 19 at the inaugural SuperBrawl PPV, Spivey defeated Ricky Morton.
-That month he also began teaming with Stan Hansen in WCW; the duo having already captured the All Japan Pro Wrestling World Tag-Team Championship from Terry Gordy and Steve Williams in Tokyo, Japan on April 18, 1991.
+In May 1991, Spivey again began teaming with Stan Hansen in WCW.
 On June 22, 1991, Spivey and Hansen were booked to face Rick Steiner and Tom Zenk and Spivey was told to lose the match to Zenk.
-Spivey refused since the duo were the World Tag Team Champions.
+Spivey refused since the duo were the AJPW World Tag Team Champions.
 After further discussions, Dan Spivey once again left WCW.
-Stan Hansen would depart a day later after being booked to be a part of The Desperados angle that was airing on WCW programming.
+Stan Hansen would depart a day later after being booked to be a part of the "Desperados" angle that was airing on WCW programming.